robmiller/vim-movar/README.md

 # movar

-movar is Vim plugin that adds a couple of movements to make working with variables easier.
+movar is a Vim plugin that adds a couple of movements that make working with variables easier.

 ## `av`: around variable